IBM-Bluemix-Docs/sap-hana-qrg/rhel-index.md

 ## Next Steps

-Use the links to learn how to provision and configure you SAP NetWeaver on {{site.data.keyword.cloud_notm}} environment.
+Use the links to learn how to provision and configure your {{site.data.keyword.cloud_notm}} SAP-certified infrastructure.